Opinion

 4

-Sharon Hainley about 13 years ago
+Sharon Hainley over 13 years ago

 The physical act of abortion involves two separate people--it cannot be simplified to a woman's right to do what she wants with her body, because it is not her body, nor any part thereof, that is being aborted.
 At the instant egg and sperm unite, a new person begins with DNA that is completely unique and different from that of its mother.
 When an abortion occurs, another human being, distinct from the mother, is killed.
 That is the simple truth, no matter which side of the issue you're on.